David Porter (naval officer): Early military career

-Porter married Evalina Anderson, and they had ten children who survived, including six sons.
+Porter married Evalina Anderson, the daughter of William Anderson, and together they had ten children who survived, including six sons.
 One of these, David Dixon Porter, became an admiral in the United States Navy.
 Porter purchased the grand home built by the judge and politician David Lloyd in Chester, Pennsylvania.
 He made many additions, and the home became known as the Porter House.
 It was destroyed by explosion in 1882.

 Porter's father, David Porter Sr., met and befriended another naval veteran of the American Revolutionary War, George Farragut, from the Balearic island of Minorca.
 In late spring 1808, David Sr. suffered sunstroke, and Farragut took him into his home, where his wife Elizabeth cared for him.
 Already weakened by tuberculosis, he died on June 22, 1808.
 Elizabeth Farragut died of yellow fever the same day.
 Motherless, the Farragut children were to be placed with friends and relatives.

 While visiting Farragut and his family a short time later to express thanks for their care of his father and sympathy for their loss, Commodore Porter offered to take eight-year-old James Glasgow Farragut into his own household.
 Young James readily agreed.
 In 1809 he moved with Porter to Washington, where he met Secretary of the Navy Paul Hamilton and expressed his wish for a midshipman's appointment.
 Hamilton promised that the appointment would be made as soon as he reached the age of ten; as it happened, the commission came through on December 17, 1810, six months before the boy reached his tenth birthday.
 When James went to sea soon after with his adoptive father, he changed his name from James to David, and it is as David Glasgow Farragut that he is remembered.